Eli (Israeli settlement): Expansion plans

 In 2013, the Israeli Civil Administration published a master plan (no. 237) which, if approved, would legitimize hundreds of the structures in Eli and incorporate Eli's four outposts, from the land of Palestinian villages As-Sawiye and Al-Lubban ash-Sharqiya, and Quaryut.
 It covers 1,000 dunams, but would allow the expansion of other outposts to embrace 6,000 dunams, including privately owned Palestinian land.
 Within the plan's map, there are 7 Palestinian enclaves, where Palestinians may carry out agricultural projects, but are denied the right to build.
 The plan depends on declaring collectively owned Palestinian village lands in question as ownerless under Ottoman law, a classification which allows them to be defined as "state property" reserved for Jews alone.

 Israeli-Palestinian conflict

 In 2013, representatives of the nearby Palestinian village of Qaryut blamed Eli settlers for an alleged uprooting of more than 100 olive trees on their property.
 In January 2014, an Eli resident claimed to have photographed Palestinians chopping down an olive tree which a later report on Ma'an news blamed 'settlers' for the incident.
 In August 2015, a gas station was firebombed on Route 60 near Eli.
-Later, two Palestinian from Awarta, members of PFLP claimed the attack was a retaliation for the firebombing at Duma.
+Later, two Palestinian from Awarta, members of PFLP, claimed the attack was a retaliation for the firebombing at Duma.

+In August 2024, the nearby Palestinian town of Jit suffered an attack from Israeli settlers.
+Local eyewitnesses in Jit stated that the attackers came from the settlement of Eli.